Measuring Impact: 2019 Benefit Report

 Mightybytes also engages local communities by participating in a number of economic development and community improvement programs.

-- Ravenswood Chamber: We are also members of our local neighborhood chamber of commerce, helping to improve the Ravenswood business corridor.
+- Ravenswood Chamber: We are members of our local chamber of commerce, helping to improve community and economic development in the Ravenswood business corridor.

 B Impact Assessment Score in this category: 12.1

-This includes everything from our office, which has living green walls, to the websites we build for clients.
-Our B Corp certification resulted in the creation of Ecograder, our free website sustainability tool, our Sustainable Web Design microsite, a slew of blog posts, and eventually the book Designing for Sustainability: A Guide to Building Greener Digital Products and Services.
+We consider all stakeholders—including the planet—in every business decision we make.
+This includes the websites we build for our clients.
+In 2013, we created Ecograder, a free website sustainability tool to help people better understand the internet’s environmental impact and how their website contributes to one of the planet’s largest sources of greenhouse gas emissions.
+Shortly thereafter, we created a Sustainable Web Design microsite, a slew of blog posts, and eventually the book Designing for Sustainability: A Guide to Building Greener Digital Products and Services.

 Here are some of the other things we do to promote a better future for the planet and its people: